Online Master’s in Computer Science

 ---|---|---|---|

-While some certifications provide graduates with a stronger resume, other certifications and licenses are required for certain specific positions.
-Students should remain up-to-date on all required certifications or licenses for computer science careers.
+While some certifications provide graduates with a stronger resume, other certifications, and licenses are required for certain specific positions.
+Students should remain up-to-date on all the necessary certifications or licenses for computer science careers.

-Aside from boosting a resume, some employers may prefer to only hire certified computer science professionals.
-In some instances, a career may legally require the employee to hold a specific certification or license.
+Aside from boosting a resume, some employers may prefer only to hire certified computer science professionals.
+Sometimes, a career may legally require the employee to hold a specific certification or license.

 As businesses roll out new programs, new certifications follow.
-Large companies like Cisco and Microsoft regularly update or add certifications for specific programs.
+Large companies like Cisco17 and Microsoft18 regularly update or add certifications for specific programs.

 Most certifications require a combination of education and experience.
 After qualifying for a certification or license, applicants must then pass an exam.
 Some certifications and licenses require renewal, and that process might include earning continuing education credits.

-A master of computer science graduate should earn certifications related to their field of expertise.
+A master of computer science graduate should earn certifications related to their expertise.
 Examples of certifications that graduates should earn include the following:

 Designed for online master’s current students, recent graduates, and seasoned working professionals, a professional resource offers many benefits to its members, including networking opportunities with peers, international students, and programmers, industry discounts, online education, job board access, and exclusive publications.
 Here are a few such resources to get started: